History and timeline

 All residents were now provided with meals from a central kitchen, prepared by a Chef and his team of staff.

 Glen Arun had a fully qualified staff of nurses and care assistants as well as domestic workers.
 All of them played an important part in caring for elderly and sick people.

-Preference was given to retired teachers and their families but other vacancies were offered to people who need to be cared for.
+Preference was given to retired teachers and their families but other vacancies were offered to people who needed to be cared for.

 2003 The newly built chapel sited in the conservatory extension was dedicated at an Anniversary Service commemorating 40 years of the current Glen Arun.